Lovakovic/materialWebStore/README.md

 Run `node server.js` for a backend Express server.
 The server will likely listen on port `8081` if available, otherwise check console of the server to see which port it's running on.

+# Setting up the project

+Add some pictures in `media` directory that is located in root folder and add the according products to database.